I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

-- Likely to have lower exercise requirements then a younger dog, but this doesn't mean they are a lazy option.
-Nettle, my 16 year old German shepherd cross still enjoys a two mile walk at a gentle pace and Bruno my 11 year old Labrador will happily walk 10 miles at an energetic pace.
+- Likely to have lower exercise requirements than a younger dog, but this doesn't mean they are a lazy option.
+Nettle, my 16-year-old German shepherd cross still enjoys a two-mile walk at a gentle pace and Bruno my 11-year-old Labrador will happily walk 10 miles at an energetic pace.

-- Often a more suitable option then a young dog for people who work part time or in some cases even full time if someone pops home at lunch time to give the dog a comfort break.
+- Often a more suitable option than a young dog for people who work part-time or in some cases even full-time if someone pops home at lunchtime to give the dog a comfort break.

 - Even the potentially shorter lifespan can be an advantage if you are confident about what your situation will be for a couple of years and would like to offer a dog a good home, but aren't so sure about the long term.

-- May be much more suitable for an elderly owner then a young dog.
-Having said that, I know one 76 year old lady who was very cross that a local dog rescue centre would only consider her for an older dog because she liked to walk at least 6 miles every day.
+- May be much more suitable for an elderly owner than a young dog.
+Having said that, I know one 76-year-old lady who was very cross that a local dog rescue centre would only consider her for an older dog because she liked to walk at least 6 miles every day.

-They may come with health problems which they can’t be insured for – this is true and you may have to decide you can’t afford to take that risk financially.
-Some rescues offer dogs with known health conditions on a long term foster basis, whereby they cover the veterinary costs for existing conditions.
-Otherwise you need to ascertain from your own vet how much it will cost to treat the dog for its condition each month and then decide if you can afford that.
-Relatively common conditions in older dogs which may need on-going treatment are arthritis, urinary incontinence, diabetes, dry eye or a heart murmur.
+They may come with health problems which they can’t be insured for—this is true and you may have to decide you can’t afford to take that risk financially.
+Some rescues offer dogs with known health conditions on a long-term foster basis, whereby they cover the veterinary costs for existing conditions.
+Otherwise, you need to ascertain from your own vet how much it will cost to treat the dog for its condition each month and then decide if you can afford that.
+Relatively common conditions in older dogs that may need ongoing treatment are arthritis, urinary incontinence, diabetes, dry eye or a heart murmur.